 • There is sufficient and appropriate evidence cited to support the case being made

 • The article contains creative ideas or new thinking

-• There are clearly defined conclusions, recommendations or lessons for practitioners
+• There are clearly defined conclusions, recommendations or lessons for research practice or policy

 The SAGE Author Gateway has some general advice and on how to get published, plus links to further resources.